nwutils/nw-builder/packages/builder/README.md

 ### Maintainer

-- npm trusted publishing is used for releases
+- npm Trusted Publishing with OIDC is used for releases
-- a package is released when a maintainer creates a release note for a specific version
+- A package is released when a maintainer creates a release note for a specific version